Izziboi/Food_Drug_Prediction/README.md

 Notice that the value of '3.5% Fat Milk' is just a little above the threshold value of 100 (precisely 102).<br>

 - **collections function:**<br>
-This function returns two values and so is unpacked into two varibles as can be seen below.<br>
+This function returns two values and so is unpacked into two variables as can be seen below.<br>

 ```
 preds_collect1, preds_collect2 = preds.collections()